 Yesterday I took our old friend Walter Burns over to Wayne’s Unisex Salon on Gallatin Road, for a haircut.
 He likes going there because the people are nice and Mike does great haircut.
 I like it because part of the year, they have fresh honey and it is impossible to predict who’s going to walk through the door next.

-Walter’s been hounding me to get a haircut for a couple of weeks now.
+Walter’s been hounding me to take him for a haircut for a couple of weeks now.
 It is no surprise that he’s managed to charm a woman at Fifty Forward into something of a courtship.
 He’d die if he knew I told it but the two of them hold hands on the bus every morning.
 They talk all day and play bingo together on Thursdays.
 They sing church hymns and God Bless America around a piano.
 I told him I was going to write about it because people need to know there’s hope.

 He said: “Hope for what?
 Improved personal hygiene?”